Tarifer/puma/README.md

 Be aware that additionally Puma creates threads on its own for internal purposes (e.g. handling slow clients).
 So, even if you specify -t 1:1, expect around 7 threads created in your application.

+You also can use environments variables:

+- PUMA_MIN_THREADS
+- PUMA_MAX_THREADS

+for setup min and max thread count (used if not specified command-line argument `-t`).

 ### Clustered mode

 Puma also offers "clustered mode".
 Clustered mode `fork`s workers from a master process.
 Each child process still has its own thread pool.
 You can tune the number of workers with the `-w` (or `--workers`) flag: